Enjoying the Holidays With RA

 1. Start Early

 The retailers start early, and so should you.
 It is never too early to start your holiday shopping, meal planning, sending out cards and decorating.
 This way you can pace yourself and stress less as you get closer to December 24.

 Christmas day will suck if you are lying in bed due to a flare because you overdid things.
 Now is a good time to rethink holiday plans and traditions, and to remember the holidays are about spending time with loved ones – not the gifts, parties, decorations or desserts.

-You don’t need to put up more than one tree, decorate your entire living room, and the outside of your home doesn’t need to resemble a miniature North Pole.
+You do not need to put up more than one tree, decorate your entire living room and the outside of your home does not need to resemble a miniature North Pole.